Everything about Self Driving Cars Explained for Non-Engineers

 I reply, “I don’t know, I did see this huge animal but it didn’t look anything like the photo you showed me, so I thought it was safe to play with and I went ahead and pulled the little wagging thing.
 Here’s the photograph of the animal I took before that…”

 You: “Okay, Aman.
 I’m sorry, my bad.
 I expected too much from your brain.
 Let me give you a “cheat code” which you need to follow when you’re on the safari next time.
 If you see anything that looks brown-ish from all angles, seems to have four leathery legs like pillars, large flapping ears, and a thick long nose coming out of its face like a big tube, and is fat and bigger than you are, then that’s an elephant and you need to stay away.”

-Next month I go back to safari again and I don’t run into any elephants this time, because your “cheat code” works well.
+Next month I go back to safari again (hey, it’s my hypothetical story and I can go to safari as many times as I want) and I don’t run into any elephants this time, because your “cheat code” works well.

 How did you come up with that “cheat code”?
 It’s because you’ve already seen an elephant from all different sides, and you picked some features of an elephant which remain pretty same regardless of which angle you view the elephant from.
 So you had lots of data about elephants to think about, and that helped you to form a mental picture of the most obvious signs of an elephant, and gave them to me as a cheat code.
 Realize that I don’t have to really “know” exactly what an elephant is, I just have a cheat code that helps me recognize an elephant.
 But that cheat code works almost as well as knowing what elephants are!

 But why wasn’t it okay to just show me one photograph (the one you showed earlier) and assume it was enough for me to get the idea?
 Because I (being an idiot of course) took that photograph as the “holy truth” — I assumed that every elephant will look *exactly* the same as that photograph, and will be a near perfect match.